top of page

 BERLIN WALL DAY TOUR

-9:00am - Start your day at the Berlin Wall Memorial in the Mitte district.
+9:00 am - Begin your day at the Berlin Wall Memorial in the Mitte district.
 This outdoor museum is dedicated to the history of the Wall and its impact on the city and its residents.
 Walk along the preserved stretch of the Wall and visit the exhibition center to learn about the Wall's construction, the escape attempts, and the stories of those who lived and died on either side of it.

-1:00pm - Break for lunch at a nearby restaurant, such as Burgermeister, which is located in an old public restroom beneath the U-Bahn tracks.
+1:00 pm - Take a lunch break at a nearby restaurant, such as Burgermeister, which is located in an old public restroom beneath the U-Bahn tracks.

-4:00pm - Walk to the Topography of Terror museum, which is located on the site of the former Gestapo headquarters.
+4:00 pm - Walk to the Topography of Terror museum, located on the former Gestapo headquarters site.
 This museum documents the atrocities committed by the Nazis and their collaborators, as well as the repression and surveillance carried out by the East German secret police during the Cold War.

 IMG_20221002_131021.jpg